MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/reference.md

 After recording a page, you don't need to rely solely on the **Main** section to analyze activities.
 DevTools also provides three tabular views for analyzing activities.
 Each view gives you a different perspective on the activities:

 *  When you want to view the root activities that cause the most work, use the [Call Tree](#the-call-tree-tab) tab.

 *  When you want to view the activities where the most time was directly spent, use the [Bottom-Up](#the-bottom-up-panel) tab.

 *  When you want to view the activities in the order in which they occurred during the recording, use the [Event Log](#the-event-log-panel) tab.

-> [!NOTE]
-> The next three sections all refer to the same demo.
-You can run the demo yourself at [Activity Tabs Demo](https://microsoft-edge-chromium-devtools.glitch.me/perf/activitytabs.html).

 #### Root activities

+This section uses the [Activity Tabs Demo](https://microsoftedge.github.io/Demos/devtools-performance-activitytabs/) page.

 Here's an explanation of the **root activities** concept that is mentioned in the **Call Tree** panel, **Bottom-Up** panel, and **Event Log** panel.

-Root activities are those which cause the browser to do some work.
+_Root activities_ are those which cause the browser to do some work.
 For example, when you click a webpage, the browser runs an `Event` activity as the root activity.
 That `Event` may cause a handler to run, and so on.

 In the flame chart of the **Main** section, root activities are at the top of the chart.
 In the **Call Tree** and **Event Log** panels, root activities are the top-level items.

-See the [Call Tree](#the-call-tree-tab) tab for an example of root activities.
+For an example of root activities, see the next section, "The Call Tree tab".

 #### The Call Tree tab

+This section uses the [Activity Tabs Demo](https://microsoftedge.github.io/Demos/devtools-performance-activitytabs/) page.

 Use the **Call Tree** tab to view which [root activities](#root-activities) cause the most work.